stamkovs/online-shop/README.md

 For Windows 10 you can install the latest SSMS from [here](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)

-Once you have successfully installed the SQL Server Management Studio

 ###### Creating the mssql server connection with Docker

 This section is in case you were restricted to create your own connection and database via mssql studio.